bluecats/bluecats-docs-edge/getting-started-connect.md

 ![View local logs](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/050-View-Logs.png "View Logs")

 ### Resetting Edge To Default Firmware When Locked Out
-1. Connect edge WAN into your computer with ethernet cable
+1. Connect edge LAN into your computer with ethernet cable
 2. Unplug edge power
 3. Hold Reset
 4. Plug in power while holding reset.
 Edge will flash some LEDs, and then start blinking red LED.
 Let red LED blink 6 times, then let go of reset.
 You should see the red LED blink fast for 1 sec.